 Finding Your Identity in Christ

-God’s Word has a lot to say about your new life in Christ!
+God’s Word has a lot to say about your identity!

 You are Created in His Image